 Table IV-1 describes other major features of the Airport.
-Exhibit IV-1 depicts an aerial photograph of the Airport and the surrounding community.
-Exhibits IV-2 and IV-3 presents information regarding existing and planned facilities at the Airport.
+Exhibit IV-1 shows an aerial photograph of the Airport and the surrounding community.
+Exhibits IV-2 and IV-3 present information regarding existing and planned facilities at the Airport.